gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/identity/ad-fs/development/ad-fs-on-behalf-of-authentication-in-windows-server.md

 #### <a name="modifying-the-todolistcontroller"></a>Modificando o ToDoListController

-Adicione referência ao System.Web.
-Extensões.
-Modificar os membros da classe, substituindo o código a seguir
+Adicione referência a Extensions.
+Modificar os membros de classe, substituindo o código a seguir

     //
     // The Client ID is used by the application to uniquely identify itself to Azure AD.